 Google Translate We used this often to practice proper pronunciations of Dutch words.
-As we always encourage, it is essential to learn the basics to greet and thank people in the local language.
+As we always encourage, it is essential to learn the basics of greeting and thanking people in the local language.
 Google translate was an easy app to use.
-If needed, you can enter text in English, and it will speak back in Dutch to aid in communicating with locals.
+If needed, you can enter text in English, which will speak back in Dutch to aid in communicating with locals.
 Furthermore, it came in very handy to translate text into images instantly.

 Do you have a favorite Netherlands travel resource?
 Share your favorites in the comments section at the bottom of this page or

 Our Netherlands Gallery

 Our Top Recommended Travel Products and Resources

 If you book a trip, don’t forget to get travel insurance within 14 days of your first booking.
 We could not be stronger advocates of being well-insured.
 Not just for the little stuff but the big things like medical emergencies.
 We never leave home without it.
 Over the years, we have used many sites but have now found our go-to place.
 Squaremouth.com does a fantastic job; it has a user-friendly interface, uses top-rated and reputable insurance carriers, and most policies cover COVID-19 medical issues and cancellations.
 They also mediate on your behalf if you have problems with your policy.